aldro61/colosse-tutorial/README.md

 This tutorial explains how to configure a basic Python environment and how to launch jobs on the Colosse super computer @ Calcul Quebec.

+**Table of content:**
+1. Connecting to the supercomputer
+2. Modules
+3. Configuring your development environment
+4. Submitting jobs

 ## Connecting to the supercomputer

 To connect to Colosse, open a terminal and use the following command.